 I know each of us has experienced suffering and been party to someone else’s suffering in ways shocking and mundane.

-I also know each of us has an amazing essence and a capacity for joy and loving connection.
+I also know each of us has an amazing, unshakeable, ever-present essence and capacity for ease-y joy.

 Together, these two beliefs bring a sweet freedom, plus they allow us to be fully present with others… making that sweetness grow even more open and huge.